 “We want to invest in vital projects, we can’t achieve the vision on our own, we need to work with partners across the region to invest in the right projects, projects that will make a real difference and this funding is just the start for the East Midlands.”

-East Midlands Combined County Authority set out its initial strategic objectives for the region in the initial Strategic & Investment Framework.
+EMCCA set out its initial strategic objectives for the region in the initial Strategic & Investment Framework.
 This sets out the vision for the region and 10 key objectives for growing the region.

-This strategy is being overseen by the Inclusive Growth Commission, which will set out a ten-year plan for the improvement in the economic, social, health and environmental conditions in the region.
+This strategy is being overseen by the Inclusive Growth Commission, which will set out a 10-year plan for the improvement in the economic, social, health and environmental conditions in the region.
 The commissioners will spend the coming few months talking to communities, businesses, councils and major regional institutions to find out what people think about the region and its potential.

 Published on: 10 March 2025

-Categories: Economic Development, News
+Categories: News, Economic Development